codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/oauth-setup.md

 toc: true
 ---

-Codefresh integrates with the Git provider defined for your runtime account to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, applications, and enriching images with valuable information.
+Codefresh integrates with the Git provider defined for your GitOps runtime account to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, applications, and enriching images with valuable information.

 As the account administrator, you can select the authentication method for a runtime account.
 Users in Codefresh will then authorize access to the Git providers through the defined mechanism.